Cherry blossoms at the Huntington

 • price 1 of 4

 Witness the springtime bloom at the La Cañada Flintridge garden during a pair of mid-March tours (Mar 22, 23 11am–noon).
-As for those beautiful pink-flowering trees, you’ll want to head to the Japanese garden.
-Make sure to check the garden’s bloom status (or Descanso’s Instagram) before you make your plans; the Okame cherry trees have already passed their peak as of early March, though the Pink Cloud blossoms are flowering for at least this week and next; the Akebono and Beni Hoshi blossoms (the delicate ones by the Japanese garden’s creek) should follow soon.
+As for those beautiful pink-flowering trees, you’ll want to head to the Japanese garden and promenade.
+Make sure to check the garden’s bloom status (or Descanso’s Instagram) before you make your plans.
+As of March 21, the Pink Cloud blossoms are finishing their bloom cycle, and the Akebono and Beni Hoshi blossoms (the delicate ones by the Japanese garden’s creek) have finally started to bud.

 • San Marino